Arthur Masuaku

-Fuka-Arthur Masuaku Kawela (born 7 November 1993), known as Arthur Masuaku, is a professional footballer who plays as a left-back for Premier League club Sunderland.
+Fuka-Arthur Masuaku Kawela (born 7 November 1993) is a professional footballer who plays as a left-back or centre-back for Süper Lig club Konyaspor.
 Born in France, he plays for the DR Congo national team.

 Masuaku began his senior career with Valenciennes, and has also played for Olympiacos, West Ham United and Beşiktaş.
 He represented France at youth level before switching his allegiance to DR Congo in 2017.

 Early life

 Masuaku was born in Lille, France, to DR Congolese parents.
 He acquired French nationality on 20 April 2006, through the collective effect of his mother's naturalization.

 Club career

 Valenciennes

 Masuaku came through the youth system of Valenciennes.
 He made his Ligue 1 debut on the opening game of the 2013–14 season on 10 August 2013 against Toulouse.
 He was substituted after 75 minutes for Tongo Doumbia.
 On 29 January 2014 Masuaku scored his first competitive goal for Valenciennes in a 2–1 away defeat against Marseille.